Overlapping Schwarz Preconditioners for Pose-Graph SLAM in Robotics: Simultaneous Localization and Mapping (SLAM)

 The problem data consist of relative pose measurements.
 For certain index pairs $(i,j)$, a measurement

 is given, represented by the edge $(i,j)\in E$ of the pose graph.
 This edge represents a (potentially noisy) observation of the relative pose between $p_i$ and $p_j$, i.e., $\widetilde{\Phi}_{ij}\approx\Phi(p_i,p_j)$.
-In our numerical experiments, two types of measurements are used: \begin{itemize} \item \emph{Sequential measurements}, which connect consecutive poses and incremental motion. \item \emph{Loop closure measurements}, which connect poses that are far apart in the sequence and introduce global coupling. \end{itemize} Loop closures occur whenever the robots recognizes a place it has already visited.
-They are important because they allow to correct the error accumulated on the robot's path.
+In our numerical experiments, two types of measurements are used: \begin{itemize} \item \emph{Sequential measurements}, which connect consecutive poses and incremental motion. \item \emph{Loop closure measurements}, which connect poses that are far apart in the sequence and introduce global coupling. \end{itemize} Loop closures occur whenever the robot recognizes a place it has already visited.
+This allows for the correction of drift accumulated on the robot's path.
 A loop closure is simply an additional constraint between poses indicating that these poses should be the same; see Fig.~\ref{fig:slam-loop-closure}.
 These constraints are treated in the same way as the other measurements, i.e., they participate in the least-squares adjustment and are not enforced exactly.
-However, each measurement is weighted using a diagonal (or symmetric positive definite) weight matrix with entries $W_{ij} \in \mathbb{R}^{3 \times 3}$, and, often, a higher weight is used for the loop closure measurements, indicating their high importance.
-Let us remark the we can set entry for the orientation in the weight matrix to zero if we are not interested in the robot's orientation at a loop closure.
+However, each measurement is weighted using a diagonal (or symmetric positive definite) weight matrix $W$ with entries

+and a higher weight is often used for the loop closure measurements, indicating their higher importance.
+Let us remark that we can set the entry for the orientation in the weight matrix to zero if we are not interested in the robot's orientation at a loop closure.

 For a given estimate $\widetilde{\Phi}_{ij}$ for the relative pose $\Phi(p_i,p_j)$, the corresponding residual is defined as